thndrbrrr/pragnastic/README.md

 ```
 ...
 2BContinued ...

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Setting up clients

+PragNAStic provides scripts for macOS and Windows to:

+- mount and unmount NetDrive and SharedDrive
+- synchronize SyncDrive

+macOS and Windows only (for now) ... all you others on different operating systems will probably know what to do. :-P

+The scripts make use of Unison and SSHFS.
+The [installation instructions for Unison](https://github.com/bcpierce00/unison/wiki/Downloading-Unison) will tell you what you need to do, depending on whether you are on macOS or Windows.
+Instructions for installing SSHFS for your operating system are given below in the respective OS section.

+### macOS

-Scripts are provided to mount and unmount NetDrive and SharedDrive as well as synchronize the SyncDrive.
-All scripts rely on the config file `~/.pragnastic.conf` in your home directory.
-Here's the sample you can find in `client/conf/pragnastic.conf`:
+All macOS scripts read what they need to know from a config file `~/.pragnastic.conf` in your home directory.
+Here's the sample from `client/macos/pragnastic.conf`:

 ```
 netdrive_remote=alice@example.com:/vol/data/alice/netdrive